 For anyone with questions about UWF Intellectual Property policies or in need of a consultation, please email firstname.lastname@example.org.

-For initial discussions, please fill out this questionnaire and include in your email:
+For initial discussions, please fill out and include the Intellectual Property Disclosure Questionnaire (Word) in your email.

 - Intellectual Property Policy (pdf)

 - Electronic Courseware Addendum (pdf)